tn-aixpa/document-classifier/docs/howto/expose.md

 # How to expose classifier model

-The classifer model may be exposed as an API for classification in different approaches.
+The classifer model may be exposed as an API for classification.
 In this template project, we have used the Custom API approach to serve the generated model.

 ## Exposing model with Custom API